MartySkitch/AntennaSwitch/README.txt

-	Added code to support Device Control Network DCN - 28-Mar-2021 Updated Node-Red to send DCN packtets - 28-Mar-21 Added Get to Set so that the current switch is known - 29-Mar-21
+	Added code to support Device Control Network DCN - 28-Mar-2021 Updated Node-Red to send DCN packtets - 28-Mar-21 Added Get to Set so that the current switch is known - 29-Mar-21 Remove LCD code as it does not work well with MKR WiFi 1010 - 	17-Apr-21 Write code for MQTT to communication - 20-Apr-21 --Need to impliment XQTT pub/sub messages for Arduino - 20-Apr-21 Look at other means for communication - XQTT - 20-Apr-21 Will use a MKR WiFi 1010 board	- 20-Apr-21